fahmiazis/coba/README.md

 2. Type `npm install`
 3. Make new file a called **.env**, set up first [here](#set-up-env-file)
 4. Turn on Web Server and MySQL can using Third-party tool like xampp, etc.
-5. Create a database with the name z-wallet, and Import file to **phpmyadmin**
+5. Create a database with the name z-wallet, and Import file z-wallet.sql to **phpmyadmin**
 6. Open Postman desktop application or Chrome web app extension that has installed before
 7. Choose HTTP Method and enter request url.(ex. localhost:8080/)
 8. You can see all the end point [here](#end-point)